-The Higher Education Settlement Class shall consist of all individuals who received Monthly Higher Education Payments from DHS from August 7, 2012 (two years prior to the filing of the State Lawsuit) February 9, 2017.
+The Higher Education Settlement Class shall consist of all individuals who received Monthly Higher Education Payments from DHS from August 7, 2012 (two years prior to the filing of the State Lawsuit) through March 20, 2018.

 The representative of the Higher Education Settlement Class shall be Brittany Sakai, the individual identified in the Second Amended Complaint by the initials "B.S."
-Class Counsel shall seek the Court's appointment of Ms. Sakai to be the representative of the Higher Education Settlement Class.
+Class Counsel shall seek the Court's appointment (or the continued appointment) of Ms. Sakai to be the representative of the Higher Education Settlement Class.

-The Parties and Class Counsel agree that, if approved, certification of the Settlement Classes is a conditional certification for settlement purposes only, and if for any reason the Court does not grant final approval of the Settlement, or if for any other reason the Settlement does not become effective, the certification of the Settlement Classes for settlement purposes shall be deemed null and void without further action by the Court or any of the Parties, each Party shall retain their respective rights and shall be returned to their relative legal positions as they existed prior to execution of this State Settlement Agreement, and neither this Agreement nor any of its accompanying exhibits or any orders entered by the Court in connection with this Agreement shall be admissible or used for any purpose in the State Lawsuit or the Federal Lawsuit.
+The Parties and Class Counsel agree that, if approved, certification (or the continued certification) of the Settlement Classes is a conditional certification for settlement purposes only, and if for any reason the Court does not grant final approval of the Settlement, or if for any other reason the Settlement does not become effective, the certification of the Settlement Classes for settlement purposes shall be deemed null and void without further action by the Court or any of the Parties, each Party shall retain their respective rights and shall be returned to their relative legal positions as they existed prior to execution of this State Settlement Agreement, and neither this Agreement nor any of its accompanying exhibits or any orders entered by the Court in connection with this Agreement shall be admissible or used for any purpose in the State Lawsuit or the Federal Lawsuit.